Find out what's included in this cover level

 If you take your pet on holiday and they fall ill, we’ll cover the cost of vet care abroad in certain European countries up to the vet limit on your policy.

 What isn't my pet covered for?

-When your claims have reached the vet fees limits (£4,000 with each injury or illness limited to £1,000 of vet treatment or £12,000 with each injury or illness limited to £4,000 of vet treatment), you will have to pay the treatment bills yourself.
-We won’t put a time limit on how long treatment can last, and as long as you renew your policy and there's no break in cover, we reinstate your vet fees limits.
+When your claims have reached the vet fee limit of £1,000, £2,000, £4,000 or £6,000 for each accident or illness, you will have to pay the treatment bills yourself.
+There is no limit to the number of accidents or illnesses you can claim for.
+We won’t put a time limit on how long treatment can last, and as long as you renew your policy and there's no break in cover, we will reinstate your vet fee limit.

 Any changes you or your vet notice in the health or behaviour of your pet before this policy started.

 Any illnesses occurring within the first 14 days of your cover start date.

 Any accidents within the first 48 hours of your cover start date.